Can't Get or Keep an Erection?

 Lifestyle changes: Regular exercise, a Mediterranean-style diet, stopping smoking, moderating alcohol, improving sleep, and managing stress can all make a meaningful difference — particularly where cardiovascular or metabolic health is involved.

-Pelvic floor physiotherapy: Specialist physiotherapy targeting pelvic floor muscle function can improve erectile rigidity and control, and is underused in most ED treatment pathways.
+Pelvic floor physiotherapy: Specialist physiotherapy targeting pelvic floor muscle function can improve erectile rigidity and control, and is underused in many ED treatment pathways.

-PDE5 inhibitors (Viagra, Cialis, and related medications): Sildenafil (Viagra), tadalafil (Cialis), and vardenafil.
-If one hasn't worked well for you, this doesn't mean the drug class isn't right — dose, timing, and choice of medication all matter, and these are worth reviewing properly.
+PDE5 inhibitors (Viagra, Cialis, and related medications): Sildenafil (Viagra), tadalafil (Cialis), vardenafil — remain highly effective for many men.
+If one has not worked well for you, this does not mean the class is wrong — dose, timing and choice of drug often matter, and daily low-dose tadalafil works very differently from an on-demand tablet.

 Treating underlying medical conditions: Cardiovascular disease, testosterone deficiency, diabetes, thyroid problems, and raised prolactin levels can all contribute directly to erectile dysfunction.
 Addressing them can improve both erections and overall health.

 Penile pumps: Vacuum erection devices draw blood into the penis and support erections.
-Some men find these effective alone or alongside other treatments.
+These can be effective alone or alongside other treatments.

 Intraurethral alprostadil: Medications such as MUSE or Vitaros, placed into the urethra to stimulate an erection — an option when tablets haven't been effective.